Vincent Bouillard

-Vincent Bouillard (born July 26th, 1993) is a French trail and ultramarathon runner.
+Vincent Bouillard (born July 26, 1993) is a French trail and ultramarathon runner.
 He gained international recognition after winning the Ultra-Trail du Mont-Blanc (UTMB) in 2024.

 Biography

-Bouillard grew up in the French Alps region.
+Bouillard grew up in Annecy, in the French Alps region.
 He participated in track and cross-country running during his school years, though not at a highly competitive level.

 Notable race results

 Bouillard's most significant achievement to date is his victory at the 2024 ultramarathon Ultra-Trail du Mont-Blanc (UTMB).
 He completed the 176.4 km course in a time of 19 hours, 54 minutes, and 23 seconds.